Hacksore/hyundai-kia-stamp/README.md

 ### Before you start

 This docker is an ARM build, make sure you're running on a compatible machine or in a quemu environment.
+Once installed, run the following command to make it work with docker.

 ```
 docker run --rm --privileged multiarch/qemu-user-static --reset -p yes